Our long-term sustainability strategy

 - Our people

 For each of these areas, we have defined 2025 and 2030 commitments complementing the short-term targets set in 2019.
-We aim for a substantial reduction in carbon emissions from the entire value chain, providing healthy, nutritious and responsible products (outperforming the market) and enabling a deeply engrained safety and sustainability culture at our company.
+We aim for a substantial and industry-leading reduction in carbon emissions from the entire value chain, providing great tasting, healthy, nutritious and responsible products and at the same time enabling a deeply engrained safety and sustainability culture at our company.
 We monitor our performance closely and diligently to ensure progress and to make timely adjustments if needed.

 Coordinated and wide-ranging efforts are needed in order to succeed with our ambitious sustainability strategy – and we cannot do it alone.
-We will innovate, develop and engage in partnerships for mutual benefit with our key stakeholders, such as strategic suppliers, major customers, consumers, local communities and our employees.
+We will innovate, develop and engage in partnerships with our key stakeholders, such as strategic suppliers, major customers, consumers, local communities and our employees for mutual benefit.
 In general, we are on-track to deliver on our short-term 2022/2025 targets as well as on our long-term 2030 targets.
-Due to COVID-19, the initiative on packaging waste in the Americas, Africa and Asia was postponed.
+Due to COVID-19, the initiative on packaging waste in the Americas, Africa and Asia is delayed.

-We continued our sustainability journey in 2020 not only by developing the new long term strategy with ambitious targets, but also by continuing our efforts to reduce our footprints and potential impacts for our consumers/customers, our products and our people, while at the same time following up on our short term targets for 2022 and many other initiatives.
+We continued our sustainability journey in 2021.
+We implemented our ambitious long-term strategy, we continued our efforts to reduce the footprints and potential impacts for our consumers/customers, our products and our people, while at the same time following up on our short-term targets for 2022/2025.